1. Do EACH of the following:

 6. Do EACH of the following:

 a.
 Name two government agencies that are responsible for tracking the use of chemicals for commercial or industrial use.
-Pick one agency and briefly describe its responsibilities to the public and the environment.
+Pick one agency and briefly describe its responsibilities.

 c.
 Using reasons from chemistry, describe the effect on the environment of ONE of the following: